Here's how SEJ organizes its annual conference, and how non-members can get involved.

 But, there are generally three main ways for non-members to get their voices into the conference mix:

-1. January or earlier, have an SEJ member friend or acquaintance propose the sessions for you (that's more than just forwarding them on, but rather the member must agree to oversee the organizing of the session and moderating it, i.e., basically calling the proposal their own).
+1. Before the conference agenda is posted online, have an SEJ member friend or acquaintance propose the sessions for you (that's more than just forwarding them on, but rather the member must agree to oversee the organizing of the session and moderating it, i.e., basically calling the proposal their own).

 2. After sessions have been chosen (tours and panels) and are up on the web, check it carefully and then give me (Jay Letto) a phone call to suggest specific speakers for specific sessions we have on the agenda, and I'll vet them to let you know if I think you've got a fit, and then send you on to the journalist organizer.